Wambosa/spatula/README.md

 These commands can be easily wired up to a CI/CD pipeline.
 The builds and deploys can be triggered by events specified by the team _(on push, on merge to master, on tag, etc)_.

-### Contributing
-_Changing the system, adding a new method or updating an existing method._

-1. Tests should be invoked with `make test` after changes.
-2. A test runner can be activated with `make watch`.
-3. Run `make lint` before push and fix any hangups. _(ci/cd will catch it if you dont)_.

 -----